How Should You handle Definition of Done?

 When the undone work is slowly removed from the delivery process, it triggers structural and process changes.
 For example, the separate quality department responsible for the final tests is dissolved and their expertise is integrated in the development teams.

-See also the blog Pragmatic Craftsmanship for a discussion of build-in quality.
+See also the blog Pragmatic Craftsmanship for a discussion of built-in quality.